About this course

 Standards and requirements

 Following the review of Standards and Requirements for Initial Teacher Training (ITT) by the Secretary of State in 2012 (revised in June 2013), our full-time courses have been designed to be compliant with the latest standards and requirements.
-Information on the latest standards can be found here.

 For information about the national curriculum and subjects taught in secondary schools, visit Directgov online